Staff and Trustees

 Doreen first worked with us as a volunteer in the welfare benefits department in her spare time in 2005 whilst working as a PA for a barrister.
 In 2007 she was employed by AoD, HAFAD as we were then known, to set up and develop a welfare benefits advice service specifically for parents and carers of ill and disabled children up to the age of 18 in H&F. She continues to deliver this service after 13 years and leads the welfare benefit team.
 When not working Doreen enjoys going to the gym and spending time with her family.

-Welfare Benefits Advisor - Adults
+Welfare Benefits - Adults

 Direct Payment Support Services